Thursday, October 27, 2011

 Tuesday, October 18, 2011

-We had an unexpected visit on Saturday night and all day Sunday, from a tropical storm, that according to all the weather and hurricane forecasters had only a 10% chance of developing into nasty weather.
+We had an unexpected visit on Saturday night and all day Sunday, from a tropical storm, that, according to all the weather and hurricane forecasters, had only a 10% chance of developing into nasty weather.
 I suppose no one thought to inform the gods in charge of the event.

 So glad I washed the windows yesterday!

-We had a restless night listening to the winds batter the house, and the rain squeeze in between the window casings, dripping onto the floors .
-I lay awake, mentally cataloguing all the things I had left outside mistakenly thinking we were only due for some rain; things like sofa cushions, the solar pool cover, and other assorted light objects that would make fine missiles in the wind.
-It would have been fool-hardy for us to attempt to retrieve our things while the wind raged.
+We had a restless night listening to the winds batter the house, and the rain squeeze in between the window casings, dripping onto the floors.
+I lay awake, mentally cataloguing all the things I had left outside, mistakenly thinking we were only due for some rain; things like sofa cushions, the solar pool cover, and other assorted light objects that would make fine missiles in the wind.
+It would have been foolhardy for us to attempt to retrieve our things while the wind raged.

 Our two cats disapproved of the wet floor.

-In the morning we were greeted by running water, cascading down two levels on our inside staircase from the rooftop to the kitchen below.
+In the morning, we were greeted by running water cascading down two levels on our inside staircase from the rooftop to the kitchen below.
 The rooftop drains were clogged, and the water had breached the doorsill.
 When we opened the door into the kitchen, our two cats were perched on the furniture, meowing at us, convinced that their lives were in imminent peril.
-There was an inch of water on the floor and they couldn't get near their food dish without getting wet feet.
+There was an inch of water on the floor, and they couldn't get near their food dish without getting wet feet.
 Oh my, such a tragedy!

 In Centro - rain, rain, rain on Sunday morning.

-When most of us think of tropical storms or hurricanes we think of terrifying winds, torrential downpours, flooding, power outages, property damage, and unnecessary loss of lives ….. not good things.
+When most of us think of tropical storms or hurricanes, we think of terrifying winds, torrential downpours, flooding, power outages, property damage, and unnecessary loss of lives…not good things.
 However, many meteorologists believe that tropical storms may more than offset the damage they cause by the good they do.

 It’s a pretty fine balance between good and evil.

 Tropical storms are also a crucial factor in maintaining the planet's heat balance.
 Meteorologists believe that the tropics will become warmer and warmer if some of this heat is not transported away from the tropics.
-Fortunately, the earth has some handy methods for carrying heat from the tropics toward the poles; about a third of this heat is distributed by ocean currents, a significant amount is transported by movement of the atmosphere, and a large portion of heat is picked up from the sea by tropical storms.
+Fortunately, the Earth has some handy methods for carrying heat from the tropics toward the poles; about a third of this heat is distributed by ocean currents, a significant amount is transported by movement of the atmosphere, and a large portion of heat is picked up from the sea by tropical storms.

 Thursday, October 13, 2011

 "It's not my country, I am a guest!"
+Retired in Mexico!

-The first winter we arrived on Isla Mujeres, we met Harriet and she regaled us with funny stories of learning the intricacies of a new culture.
+The first winter we arrived on Isla Mujeres, we met Harriet, and she regaled us with funny stories of learning the intricacies of a new culture.
 Harriet's mantra, when sometimes the cultural differences make her head ache, is "it's not my country, I am a guest."
 We liked it!
 And promptly stole the quote for our own use.
-It has become one of our favourite sayings - especially when something wacky happens that makes you shake your head in wonder, muttering "Why don't they ....? (fill in the blank) And then you remember: "It's not my country.
-I am a guest" - and laugh.

 Rope and traffic cones - this road closed, use new one.

-Normally when cars disembark from the ferry the road into Cancun is four lanes wide, two headed into Cancun, and two headed out of Cancun for about a mile, then it switches rather abruptly into just two lanes, of opposing traffic.
+Normally, when cars disembark from the ferry, the road into Cancun is four lanes wide, two headed into Cancun, and two headed out of Cancun for about a mile, then it switches rather abruptly into just two lanes of opposing traffic.
 The drivers have to be on their toes.
-The only indication of a change in the traffic pattern is a row of round bumps, sometimes painted reflective yellow, across the left-hand lane to indicate you should move over to the right-hand lane - NOW.
+The only indication of a change in the traffic pattern is a row of round bumps, sometimes painted reflective yellow, across the left-hand lane to indicate you should move over to the right-hand lane.
+NOW.
 Okay, we have all become accustomed to this manoeuvre during the past year or two.
 No big deal.

-Then on Wednesday while we were headed back into Cancun to buy a new dishwasher we thought the traffic headed out to Punta Sam was quite light, not many cars on the road.
+Then on Wednesday, while we were headed back into Cancun to buy a new dishwasher, we thought the traffic headed out to Punta Sam was quite light, not many cars on the road.
 We finally realized what was happening.
 Some of the traffic was on the new section, while some of the vehicles were using the old road.
 So, now we had one lane headed into Cancun, and two, or three, lanes (take your pick where you want to drive) headed to Punta Sam.

-"You would think that some signage might be called for at this point wouldn't you? .... oh hell, it's not my country.
+"You would think that some signage might be called for at this point, wouldn't you? .... oh hell, it's not my country.
 I am a guest."

-When we lived in Canada sometimes our various foreign friends would mutter and shake their head over Canadian idiosyncrasies.
+When we lived in Canada, sometimes our various foreign friends would mutter and shake their heads over Canadian idiosyncrasies.
+That's when we could have quoted Harriet's favourite saying.

 Monday, October 10, 2011